theharvardcrimson/comp-materials/asst/3/asst3.md

 We'll walk you through step-by-step (via an abridged version of the full [Django tutorial](https://docs.djangoproject.com/en/1.8/intro/tutorial01/)).
 Fair warning: there is quite a bit to read!
 However, what you actually have to do is not too nebulous.
 If you're ever confused, don't be afraid to ask Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) for help!

 ## Setting up
-1. Create the virtual environment for your project.
-If you want to call it `crimson_comp`, try running
+1. Create the virtual environment for your project, if you haven't already.
+If you want to call it `crimson`, try running

-        $ mkvirtualenv crimson_comp
+        $ mkvirtualenv crimson
 2. Make sure you're in your virtual environment:

-        $ workon crimson_comp
+        $ workon crimson
 3. Install the latest version (1.8) of Django!

-        (crimson_comp)$ pip install Django
+        (crimson)$ pip install Django

 ## Create your project
 Now it's time to set up the basic file structure for your django project!